fivepixels/fivepixels/README.md

 ## How Do I Code?

-I always work on Terminal, not any type of IDEs.
-My development environment settings are in [this repository](https://github.com/cattynip/devenv).
+I always work with my friend, [NeoVim](https://neovim.io/), no any type of IDEs.
+[This repository]([this repository](https://github.com/cattynip/devenv)) has my NeoVim, Fish Shell, and the other development environment settings.
+So you can check and clone it.

 ## What Plan Do I Have?